MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Get-PSReadlineKeyHandler.md

 ## OUTPUTS

-### PSConsoleUtilities.KeyHandler
+### Microsoft.PowerShell.KeyHandler

 This cmdlet returns one entry for each key binding, or chord, for bound functions and one entry for each unbound function.

 ## NOTES